Bharwain

-Bharwain is a hill station situated in Amb Tehsil and hill hamlet village in Chintpurni region in the Una district of the state of Himachal Pradesh in India.
+Bharwain is a hill station situated in Amb tehsil and hill hamlet village in Chintpurni region in the Una district of Himachal Pradesh, India.
 It is an entry point to the Chintpurni Temple.
-The area is situated between the western Himalaya in the north and the Shiwalik (or Shivalik) range bordering the state of Punjab.
+The area is situated between the western Himalayas in the north and the Shiwalik (or Shivalik) range bordering the state of Punjab.

 Description

-Bharwain is situated at a distance of about 2 km from the Chintpurni Shakti Peeth Temple on the Hoshiarpur Dharmshala highway.
+Bharwain is situated at a distance of about 2 km from the Chintpurni Shakta pitha temple on the Hoshiarpur-Dharamshala highway.